“Great marriage lessons will always help you to improve your marriage.” – Unknown

 All we had left was to trust in our Higher Power and each other.

 3) Agree on finances and budget monthly.

 Marcus introduced me to Dave Ramsey when we were dating and at first, I couldn’t stand it!
 Eventually, I actually listened and heard the wisdom.

-By agreeing on our finances, and budgeting every month together (we each get a say on how to spend our money), has opened up lines of communication that we never thought possible.
+By agreeing on our finances, and budgeting every month together (we each get a say on how to spend our money), it has opened up lines of communication that we never thought possible.

 It also helped us to be on the same page, working together towards the same goals. – Ashley